versioneer-tech/provider-storage/docs/index.md

-# Provider Storage
+# Welcome to Provider Storage

-The **Provider Storage** package brings cloud-native, declarative storage management into your Kubernetes cluster.
+The **Provider Storage** package brings cloud-native, declarative storage management into your Kubernetes cluster, built on [Crossplane v2](https://crossplane.io).
 It gives **end users** a simple way to request and share S3 buckets, and it gives **operators** a consistent control plane to enforce policies across multiple backends such as **MinIO**, **AWS S3**, **OTC OBS**, and others.

 Instead of juggling credentials, APIs, and bucket lifecycles separately for each provider, everything is managed through a single Kubernetes Custom Resource: the `Storage` claim.
-This claim captures a user’s storage needs — create a bucket, request access to someone else’s, or grant access to collaborators — while Crossplane takes care of provisioning on the underlying backend.
+This claim captures a user’s storage needs — create a bucket, request access to someone else’s, or grant access to collaborators — while Crossplane and the compositions takes care of provisioning on the underlying backend.

 For **end users**, this means: